Udgir

-Udgir, is second largest city and municipal council in Latur district of the Indian state of Maharashtra.
+Udgir is a city and Municipal Council in Latur District in the state of Maharashtra, India.
+It is also the headquarters for Udgir Taluka One of the ten talukas in Udgir, and one of the largest cities in Aurangabad division of the Indian state of Maharashtra.
 It is located in the Marathwada division of the state (one of the divisions of Maharashtra based on geographical conditions).
 The city is located very close to the borders of Karnataka and Telangana states.
 Udgir is home to the historical Udgir Fort.
 The town and nearby villages rely mainly on agriculture, which serves as a major source of income for the population.
+Before independence, Udgir, Ahmadpur and Nilanga were part of Bidar District Hyderabad kingdom under the rule of Nizam Asifjah VI, After integration of Hyderabad kingdom into India it became part of Osmanabad district.

 Demographics

 Udgir is a Taluka located in the Latur district of Maharashtra.
 It is one of the 10 Talukas of Latur District.
 There are 98 villages and 2 towns in Udgir Taluka.

 As per the population census of 2011, Udgir Taluka has 56,806 households, and a population of 311,066 of which 161,568 are males and 149,498 are females.
 The population of children between the ages of 0-6 is 41,456 which is 13.33% of the total population.

 The sex-ratio of Udgir Taluka is around 925 compared to 929 which is around the average of Maharashtra.
 The literacy rate of Udgir Taluka is 68.71% out of which 74.37% males and 62.6% females are literate.
 The total area of Udgir is 736.26 km2 with a population density of 422 per km2.

 Out of its total population, 64.06% of the population lives in an urban area and 35.94% lives in a rural area.
 Marathi is the official language.
 Hindi & Urdu are also spoken.

 The main source of income in Udgir Taluka comes from agriculture, shops and small scale industries.
 The town is popular for its inventory in food grains which is the result of high grain crop production in nearby villages.